alinoorul/ass/README.md

 Release Date: 8/15/2023<br>
 Version: beta 1<br>

-DISCLAIMER: Antarctic Stock Simulation is a video game with an underground real level (shared simulation) that occurs in base reality (the reality in which you the reader and I the programmer exist)
+DISCLAIMER: Antarctic Stock Simulation is a video game with an underground real level (shared simulation) that occurs in base reality: the reality in which you the reader and I the programmer exist.
+Like Zion and IO in The Matrix trilogy.